Steto-tryingtocode/FacialExpressionRecognition/README.md

 ## Known Project Limitations

-- **FER2013 is a noisy dataset**: some images are mislabeled, contain watermarks, or are not faces — an inherent limitation discussed in `01_eda.ipynb`.
+- **FER2013 is a noisy dataset**: some images are mislabeled, contain watermarks, or are not faces — an inherent limitation discussed in `eda.ipynb`.
 - **`disgust`** remains the hardest class due to extreme imbalance (~1.5% of the data); no tested balancing strategy completely eliminates the precision/recall trade-off for this class.
-- **`fear`** is systematically confused with `sad` and `surprise` across all experiments — see `04_error_analysis.ipynb` for the qualitative analysis.
+- **`fear`** is systematically confused with `sad` and `surprise` across all experiments — see `error_analysis.ipynb` for the qualitative analysis.
-- **Transfer learning (ResNet18)** with a frozen backbone performed significantly worse than CNNs trained from scratch, likely due to the large domain gap between ImageNet (natural RGB photos) and FER2013 (low native resolution grayscale faces).
+- **Transfer learning with a frozen backbone** (both ResNet18 and EfficientNet-B0) performed significantly worse than CNNs trained from scratch, likely due to the large domain gap between ImageNet (natural RGB photos) and FER2013 (low native resolution grayscale faces).
+Fully fine-tuning ResNet18 closes most of this gap and slightly beats the best from-scratch CNN, but at a much higher training cost; EfficientNet-B0 was only tested frozen.